Working with Delivery Promise components

 RegionSlider

 component enables shoppers to manage their delivery-related location settings and pickup point filters in the Product Listing Pages (PLPs) or search pages.
-This component is implemented as a Global Section, making it available throughout the store.
-It is compatible with mobile and desktop browsers.It includes three interaction types: setting a new location (when no postal code is set); changing an existing location (when a postal code is set); and selecting a pickup point (for filtering) to refine delivery options.
+This component is implemented as a Global Section, making it available throughout the store on mobile and desktop browsers.It includes three interaction types: Setting a new location (no postal code set), changing an existing location (postal code set), and selecting a pickup point (pickup point filter) for more precise delivery options.

 RegionSlider